 Dr. Lyndon Nixon, CTO of MODUL Technology and assistant professor at the Institute for New Media Technology at MODUL University Vienna comments: “TV providers have to distribute their content through multiple channels such as social media, mobile apps, hybrid TV and digital archives.
 But compared to print media – which face similar pressures – their content is technically much more complex.
 Deciding which content should be adapted and in what way is therefore essential for meeting the demands of consumers in a cost-effective manner.”

 This is where the ReTV project comes in.
-The project is coordinated by Vrije Universiteit (VU) Amsterdam, which brings together MODUL Technology and webLyzard as well as other partners from Germany, Switzerland, Greece and the Netherlands.
+The project is coordinated by MODUL Technology, collaborating with webLyzard and other partners from Germany, Switzerland, Greece and the Netherlands.
 The cooperative project is divided into three clearly defined sections, the results of which will be of enormous value to TV providers.
 In addition to “aggregation”, i.e. the establishment of a steadily growing directory of TV content, “analysis” and “adaptation” of such content are key elements of the project.

 Aggregation & Annotation

 More than 10,000 hours of video content and over 50 million documents will be collected and processed from news sources, social media and TV station websites every month.
 This huge volume of data will then be automatically analysed, and relevant metadata will be appended to every document.
 Besides “hard” facts, such as links, names and salient visual features, the metadata contain an automatic evaluation of online mood regarding the topics, persons or organizations mentioned in the content.

 Analysis & Adaptation